Parsahagh123-Parsa/Japan-Itinerary-System/PROGRESS_SUMMARY.md

 - ✅ Toast notification system for user feedback
 - ✅ Error boundary component for better error handling
 - ✅ Enhanced UI components (ActivityItem, BookingModal)
+- ✅ Itinerary sharing with copy link and native share
+- ✅ Export itinerary as JSON and text formats
+- ✅ Search and filter functionality for itineraries
+- ✅ Loading skeletons for improved UX
+- ✅ Enhanced loading states throughout the app